dekuNukem/duckyPad/getting_started.md

 It could take anywhere between a few seconds to a few minutes.
 Try using different USB ports if it is particularly slow.

 After uploading is complete, unplug and plug it back in to start using the new firmware.

-## Autohotkey Profile

-If duckyscript isn't enough, you can also use [autohotkey](https://www.autohotkey.com) with duckyPad for even more powerful scripting needs.

-Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), the [autohotkey profile](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip), and here's a [sample autohotkey script](resources/duckypad_autohotkey_script.ahk) upon which you can tinker with.

 ## Pretty Colors